The Atiyah-Patodi-Singer index theorem for Dirac operators over C*-algebras: Introduction

-In the remainder of this introduction we discuss in more detail our results and applications.
-The boundary conditions we consider are a generalization of those introduced by Melrose-Piazza \cite{mp1}\cite{mp2} for families and in higher index theory by Leichtnam-Piazza, see \cite{lp5}.
+The boundary conditions we consider are a generalization of those introduced by Melrose--Piazza \cite{mp1}\cite{mp2} for families and in higher index theory by Leichtnam--Piazza, see \cite{lp5}.
 They incorporate the product situations discussed in \cite{waprod}.
 The main application is an easy proof of a product formula for $\eta$-forms (see \S \ref{prodeta}), which generalizes and unifies several formulas proven before \cite[\S 2]{lpetpos} \cite[Theorem 6.1]{ps}\cite[Lemma 6]{mp2} (the latter when translated from family index theory to the present setting).
 It is used in the proof of the index theorem in the odd case.
 The approach should also work in family index theory.
-In our proof of the index theorem we follow a strategy of Bunke \cite{bk}\cite{bu}, which is inspired by but more pedestrian than the proof based on Melrose's $b$-calculus \cite{mp1}.
+In our proof of the index theorem we follow a strategy of Bunke \cite{bk}\cite{bu}, which is inspired by, but more pedestrian than the proof of Melrose--Piazza based on Melrose's $b$-calculus \cite{mp1}.
 It is also related to M\"uller's approach \cite{mu2}, but differs in the treatment of the large time limit.
 In particular we study an index problem for a manifold $M$ with cylindric ends.
-It is well-known that any Atiyah-Patodi-Singer boundary value problem can be translated into such a problem (see \cite[Prop.
-2.1]{waprod} for the result as needed here and references therein for the corresponding earlier results in higher and family index theory).
-As in the closed case the main difficulty lies in the study of the behaviour of the heat semigroup for large times.
+It is well-known that any Atiyah--Patodi--Singer boundary value problem can be translated into such a problem (see \cite[Prop.
+2.1]{waprod} for the result as needed here and references therein for corresponding earlier results in higher and family index theory).
+As in the closed case, the main additional difficulty arising in the noncommutative situation lies in the study of the behaviour of the heat semigroup for large times.
 One important step is an extension of Lott's method mentioned above, see \S \ref{parametrix} and \S \ref{regpar}.

-On the way we obtain a large time estimate (see \S \ref{liminf}) that seems to be new also in higher index theory (see \cite{bk} for the family case).
+On the way we obtain a large time estimate (see \S \ref{liminf}) that seems to be new also in higher index theory (see \cite{mp1}\cite{bk} for the family case).
 It allows to define noncommutative $\eta$-forms for invertible Dirac operators on manifolds with cylindric ends in analogy to M\"uller's construction in \cite{mu1} and in the family case Bunke's definition in \cite{bu}.
-These are interesting in connection with the cut-and-paste problem of $\eta$-forms.
+These are interesting in connection with the gluing problem for $\eta$-forms.